polistern/pboted_docs/docs/docs/tutorials/addressbook.md

 # AddressBook

-This feature allows you to use short names when forming letters by third-party applications (currently, when using the SMTP protocol).
+This feature allows you to use short names when forming letters by third-party applications via SMTP or `outbox` directory.

 This feature is most useful for sending emails from applications that expect usual email addresses.